apisec-inc/documentation/docs/SetupProfile.md

-The user profile configuration options can be found under the user Profile menu on the top right corner of the user Home page.
+The User Profile configuration options can be found under the User Profile menu on the top right corner of the User Home page.

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168322759-e2b1e1cf-fefb-4093-8174-f04e21a45e35.png" />

 ### **12.1.
 View the Activities**
 It contains all the activities performed by this user profile.
-Also, user can view the logs of the activities performed.
-Search filters can also be applied to optimize the activities list.
+You can view the logs of the activities performed and apply Search filters to optimize the activities list.

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168322576-3437a6c5-d90e-47ff-8a98-9b3a47a9df8e.png" />